mindcruzer/pelican-encrypt-content/README.md

 ####Usage

-Inside your article source file, just add the password of your choosing:
+Inside your source file, just add the password of your choosing:

 ex.